This Is for the Lover in You

-"This Is for the Lover in You" is a song written by Howard Hewett, member of the trio Shalamar, and songwriter Dana Meyers.
-The track was originally recorded by Shalamar and appeared on their 1980 Gold album, Three for Love.

-The song was the third single released from their album, Three for Love.
-The single peaked at No. 17 on the U.S. R&B chart in 1981.
+"This Is for the Lover in You" is a song written by Howard Hewett, member of American R&B and soul music vocal group Shalamar, and songwriter Dana Meyers.
+The track appeared on Shalamar's 1980 Gold album, Three for Love.
+The song was the third single released from the album and peaked at No. 17 on the US Billboard R&B chart in 1981.
 In 2009, Essence magazine included the song in their list of the "25 Best Slow Jams of All Time".

 The song's main melody bears resemblance to Teddy Pendergrass' hit "Close the Door" (1978) and Michael Jackson's hit "Rock with You" (1979).